occipital/django-content-settings/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct-single.svg)](https://stand-with-ukraine.pp.ua)

-# Django Content Settings - the most advanced admin editable setting
+# Django Content Settings - The Most Advanced Admin Editable Setting

 ![Django Content Settings](https://github.com/occipital/django-content-settings/blob/master/docs/img/title.png)

-# Django Content Settings - The Most Advanced Admin Editable Setting

 The `django-content-settings` module is a versatile addition to the Django ecosystem, allowing users to easily create and manage editable variables directly from the Django admin panel.
 What sets this module apart is its capability to handle variables of any type, without limiting their complexity.
 Thanks to an integrated caching system, these variables can be used efficiently in code, regardless of their complexity.